kadenflick/FlickTools/docs/templates.md

 # Tool Template

 Use this template to create a new toolbox tool.
-The naming convention for a tool is `NameOfTool_category.py`.
+The naming convention for a tool source file is `NameOfTool_category.py`.
 New tools should be placed in the approriate category subfolder in the `tools` directory.
+Once a new tool is created, update the `.pyt` file for the appropriate toolbox.

 ```python
 import arcpy